Last Updated on Jun 12, 2025

 5. Information Security Program.

-(a) Dealpath agrees to implement appropriate technical and organizational measures designed to protect Customer Personal Data in accordance with Data Protection Laws, as described in Annex II below.
+5.1 Dealpath agrees to implement appropriate technical and organizational measures designed to protect Customer Personal Data in accordance with Data Protection Laws, as described in Annex II to this Attachment 1 to Exhibit B.

 (b) Investigation.
-Dealpath will investigate the Security Incident and provide Customer with information concerning the scope, cause, impact of, and mitigation measures referenced in (c) below taken with respect to such Security Incident upon the initial notification referenced in (a) above, or, if not available at such time, promptly thereafter.
+Dealpath will investigate the Security Incident and provide Customer with information concerning the scope, cause, impact of, and mitigation measures referenced in Section 6.3 below taken with respect to such Security Incident upon the initial notification referenced in Section 6.1 above, or, if not available at such time, promptly thereafter.

 (c) Mitigation.
-Dealpath will take reasonable steps to mitigate the effects of the Security Incident.
+Dealpath will take reasonable steps to mitigate the effects of the Security Incident as it relates to Dealpath’s impacted systems.

-(a) Subject Matter.
-The subject matter of the Processing is the Services pursuant to the Terms.
+6.1 Subject Matter.
+The subject matter of the Processing is the Services pursuant to the Agreement.

-(b) Duration.
-The Processing will continue until the expiration or termination of the Terms.
+6.2 Duration.
+The Processing will continue until the expiration or termination of the Agreement.

-(c) Categories of Data Subjects.
-Data subjects whose Customer Personal Data will be Processed pursuant to the Terms.
+6.3 Categories of Data Subjects.
+Data subjects whose Customer Personal Data will be Processed pursuant to the Agreement.

-(e) Types of Customer Personal Data.
-Customer Personal Data that is Processed pursuant to the Terms.
+6.5 Types of Customer Personal Data.
+Customer Personal Data that is Processed pursuant to the Agreement.

 Data Exporter: Customer.